Divorce and separation

-See the BC Vital Statistics website for more information about name changes.
+See Legal Changes of Name on the BC government website for more information about name changes.

-How do I obtain a copy of a divorce certificate?
+How do I get a copy of a divorce certificate?

 Anytime after 31 days have passed and the divorce has become final, you can go back to the registry to ask for a Certificate of Divorce (Form F56).
 As of March 2013, the cost is $40 per certificate.

-Note: This step isn't mandatory.
+Important: This step isn't mandatory.
 If you don't go to the court registry to get a Certificate of Divorce, your divorce will still be legal.
 If you ever have to show legal proof of your divorce, you can use your Divorce Order.
-If you ever want to remarry, however, you'll need this certificate.
+In some countries, however, you may need this certificate to remarry.